US to test THAAD missile defense system

 Story highlights

-- The exact date of the pre-planned test is not being disclosed until it is over
+- The exact date of the planned test is not being disclosed until it is over

 - Each THAAD system is comprised of five major components: interceptors, launchers, a radar, a fire control unit and support equipment